-• Belgium (BMF letter dated May 6, 2020)
+Belgium (BMF letter dated 6 May 2020)

 The same applies as for cross-border employees in France.
-The measures were originally agreed only until May 31, 2020, but were extended several times by BMF letters - for now until June 30, 2021.
+The measures have originally been agreed only until 31 May 2020 but have been extended several times by BMF letters - lastly until 30 June 2022.
+There is no extension beyond that period.

-- Switzerland (BMF letter dated June 12, 2020): - For border crossers, the days worked in the home office are deemed to have been worked in the country in which the place of work would have been located without the measures to combat the COVID-19 pandemic.
-Days on which work could not be carried out due to COVID-19 measures, but on which wages were paid, are also counted as working days. - For employees working across borders, however, additional home office days may be counted as days worked in the country in which the place of work would have been located without the measures to combat the COVID-19 pandemic.
-However, this provision applies only to the extent that the respective salary is actually taxed by the contracting state in which the cross-border employee would have worked. - The short-time work compensation paid by Switzerland is to be qualified as remuneration for employment and is only taxable in Switzerland. - The German short-time work compensation is considered as taxed in Germany and is tax exempt in Switzerland. - The provision originally covered the period from March 11, 2020 to June 30, 2020, which has been extended by one month at a time since the agreement was not terminated by any contracting state.
-In a BMF letter dated May, 2021, the agreed measures were extended until June 30, 2021.
-Thereafter, the period will be extended by one month at a time until the agreement is terminated by a contracting state. - Poland (BMF letter dated December 08, 2020): - For employees working across borders, the days worked in the home office are deemed to have been worked in the country in which the place of work would have been located without the measures to combat the COVID-19 pandemic.
+• Switzerland (BMF letter dated 12 June 2020):

+- For cross-border commuters, the days worked in home office are deemed to have been worked in the country in which the place of work would have been located without the measures to combat the COVID-19 pandemic.
+Days on which work could not be carried out due to COVID-19 measures, but on which wages have been paid, are also counted as working days. - For employees working across borders, however, additional home office days may be counted as days worked in the country in which the place of work would have been located without the measures to combat the COVID-19 pandemic.
+However, this provision applies only to the extent that the respective salary is actually taxed by the contracting state in which the cross-border employee would have worked. - The short-time work compensation paid by Switzerland is to be qualified as remuneration for employment and is only taxable in Switzerland. - The German short-time work compensation is considered as taxed in Germany and is tax exempt in Switzerland. - The provision covers the period from March 11 2020 to June 30 2022.
+There is no extension beyond that period. - The Federal Ministry of Finance announced in a BMF-letter dated 8 September 2021 that the competent authorities in view of the ongoing measures to combat the COVID-19-pandemic, do not intend to terminate the consultation agreement of 11 June 2020 including the amendments before 31 December 2021.

+• Poland (BMF letter dated 8 December 2020):

+- o For employees working across borders, the days worked in the home office are deemed to have been worked in the country in which the place of work would have been located without the measures to combat the COVID-19 pandemic.
 This does not apply to days worked that would have been spent either in a home office or in a third country regardless of the measures to combat the COVID-19 pandemic.
-Employees who work across borders are obliged to keep appropriate and in both countries uniform records.
+Employees who work across borders are obliged to keep appropriate and, in both countries, uniform records. - However, this provision applies only to the extent that the respective salary is actually taxed by the contracting state in which the cross-border employee would have worked. - The provision applies equally to income from public service. - It covers the period from 11 March 2020 to 31 December 2022.
+There is no extension beyond that period.

-- However, this provision applies only to the extent that the respective salary is actually taxed by the contracting state in which the cross-border employee would have worked. - The provision applies equally to income from public service. - It covers the period from March 11, 2020 to December 31, 2020, after which the period is extended by one month at a time until the agreement is terminated by a contracting state. - Luxembourg, Netherlands and Austria: The Federal Ministry of Finance has reached agreements with these states in order to prevent a change in the taxation right due to a higher number of home office days because of the Coronavirus crisis.
-The provisions originally agreed only until April 30, 2020 were extended with regard to Luxembourg until December 31, 2020, with regard to Austria until March 31, 2021 and with regard to the Netherlands until June 30, 2021 by BMF letters.
-After that date, the period is extended by one month at a time until the agreement is terminated by a contracting state.
+• Luxembourg, Netherlands and Austria: The Federal Ministry of Finance has reached agreements with these states in order to prevent a change in the taxation right due to a higher number of home office days because of the Coronavirus crisis.
+The provisions originally agreed only until 30 April 2020 have been extended until 31 June 2022 by BMF letters.
+There is no extension beyond that period.